Best films on Disney+ UK in December 2024

 Summary:This adaptation of novelist Taichi Yamada's 1987 ghost story Strangers stars the delicious combination of Andrew Scott and Paul Mescal.
 Scott's lonely screenwriter Adam develops a romantic relationship with his neighbour Harry (Mescal) - all while engaging with a couple that perfectly resembles his dead parents.

 Why you should watch: Director Andrew Haigh's dreamlike aesthetic gives this film a delicately haunting energy; it doesn't spook you, it's almost overwhelmingly fragile, but you'll be magnetised from open until close.
-The Rotten Tomatoes score speaks for itself, with 96% of over 260 critics hailing this a "warm blanket of a film" (Empire Magazine).
+The Rotten Tomatoes score speaks for itself, with 96% from more than 260 critics hailing this a "warm blanket of a film" (Empire Magazine).
 And, of course, Andrew Scott and Paul Mescal are simply brilliant together.

 Available now